 Just some of Hasbro’s worst, 2007 – 2013

 Black Cat popped when I first saw her at a figure store in Singapore.

 But this is about all she can do.
-A character who is a gymnast and a fighter can’t do a decent kick, wide stance, crouch pose etc. because Hasbro didn’t put in boot rotation, decent hips, wrist hinges, double-jointed elbows or good neck articulation.
+A character who is supposed to be a gymnast and a fighter can’t do a decent kick, wide stance, crouch pose etc. because Hasbro didn’t put in boot rotation, decent hips, wrist hinges, double-jointed elbows or good neck articulation.
 Her forearms and hands are super short.
-Here knees are huge and distend the leg.
+Here knee joints are huge and distend the leg when you use them.
 Has those cheap elbow swivels.
-She’s frickin’ tall man and dwarves Spidey.
+She’s really tall and dwarves Spidey.

 Same deal.
 Maybe I’m the only one that expects I shouldn’t have to take a knife to my figure to get a normal range of articulation out of their feet.
-Hips suck.
-And if she were smaller, the whole Gil Elvgren/Dan DeCarlo head-to-body ratio she has would be sexy.
-Instead, she looks like a 7 inch scale figure next to the other Legends.
+Hips joints suck.
+And if she were smaller, the whole Gil Elvgren/Dan DeCarlo head-to-body ratio she has would be okay.
+Instead, she looks like a 7 inch scale figure, proportionately, next to the other Legends.